 Cook County 2nd installment tax bills have been mailed and will be due August 1, 2019.
 Here are some of the major trends that may have affected your tax bill.

-1. In Chicago, taxes are shifting from homeowners with low value properties to high value properties.
+1. In Chicago, taxes are shifting from homeowners with low-value properties to high-value properties.
 All properties in Chicago were re-assessed for the 2018 tax year.
 Assessments of homes and condos in the City center, north and near west sides increased a lot (13% to 18% on the average) versus the south side where increases were much lower (3% to 5%).
 In addition, the highest valued homes and condos typically saw the largest assessment increases.
-So, owners of high value homes saw whopping tax increases while owners of low to mid-value homes are experience modest increases, and even decreases.
+So, owners of high-value homes saw whopping tax increases while owners of low to mid-value homes are experiencing modest increases, and even decreases.

 2. In Chicago, taxes for most commercial properties increased significantly.
 Assessments for commercial properties in Chicago typically increased a lot more than homes and condos.
 Commercial property owners in the City center and the north side experienced the greatest increases while those on the south side saw more modest increases.
 This is causing higher tax bills for commercial property owners, particularly those in the City center and the north side.

 3. Suburban tax bills increased modestly.
 The suburbs were not re-assessed in 2018 and, therefore, most assessments should have remained flat.
 Local government spending in the suburbs increased modestly causing upward pressure on tax rates and tax bills, but this was offset by a decrease in the Cook County Equalizer because of the Chicago re-assessment.
 As a result, the median increase in equalized tax rates in the suburbs was under 2%, meaning that tax bills in many suburban areas should have only increased modestly.